CIF Parser¶

 '_entity_poly_seq.'

-Table also has function erase()
+Table also has the function erase()

 that deletes all tags and data